-The George Kaiser Family Foundation (GKFF) uses evidence-based practices to tackle the most pressing problems in the community, often through importing proven national programs.
+The George Kaiser Family Foundation (GKFF) uses evidence-based practices to tackle the most pressing community challenges in Tulsa, OK.
 Recognizing that community challenges are complex and require constant review and evaluation, GKFF works by leveraging a wide array of resources, both public and private, to make a meaningful difference in the lives of young children in Tulsa.

 - Women's health;